 Sound.
 12:11, mono, 12” sub and “deflatables” weld from tamper-evident plastic bags.

-Shooting day: the inflatables are hand pumped during the opening sequence of the film.
+The Broken Pitcher set design: the inflatables are hand pumped during the opening sequence of the film.

 Participating artists:Raissa Angeli, Peter Eramian, Stellios Kallinikou, Orestis Lazouras, Faysal Mroueh, Nayia Savva, Maria Toumazou, Emiddio Vasquez